kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 ### Example

-A Kubernetes cluster admin has deployed a Gateway `shared-gw` in the `Infra` Namespace to be used by different application teams for exposing their applications outside the cluster.
+[Charlie] has deployed a Gateway `shared-gw` in the `infra` Namespace to be used by different application teams for exposing their applications outside the cluster.
 Teams A and B (in Namespaces `A` and `B` respectively) attach their Routes to this Gateway.
 They are unaware of each other and as long as their Route rules do not conflict with each other they can continue operating in isolation.
 Team C has special networking needs (perhaps performance, security, or criticality) and they need a dedicated Gateway to proxy their application to the outside world.
 Team C deploys their own Gateway `dedicated-gw`  in the `C` Namespace that can only be used by apps in the `C` Namespace.

 <!-- source: https://docs.google.com/presentation/d/1neBkFDTZ__vRoDXIWvAcxk2Pb7-evdBT6ykw_frf9QQ/edit?usp=sharing -->
 ![route binding](/images/gateway-route-binding.png)

+[Charlie]:/concepts/roles-and-personas#charlie

 ### How it Works